tarnjotsingh/hadoop-like-application-excersice/src/docs/report.md

 ## The output format of any reports that each job produces

-A full output from the execution of the application can be found in the Git repository.
+A full output from the execution of the application under ```Output.md``` can be found in root directory of the Git repository.

 ### Number of flights from each airport